Middle East tensions leave global economy on edge – DW – 10/10/2024

 If Israel did target Iran's oil infrastructure, an attack on Kharg Island would likely be the most crippling.
 The island is home to Iran's main oil export terminal, which plays a critical role in facilitating the country's official and clandestine oil trade.

-Located in the Gulf, about 25 miles (40 kilometers) off the Iranian coast, Kharg Island has vast storage facilities, enabling it to handle nine-tenths of the Islamic Republic's oil exports.
+Located in the Persian Gulf, about 40 kilometers (25 miles) off the Iranian coast, Kharg Island has vast storage facilities, enabling it to handle nine-tenths of the Islamic Republic's oil exports.
 Most of Iran's tankers load from the Kharg facility, so any disruption could severely affect the country's ability to meet its export commitments.

-An Israeli attack on refineries might not spur oil prices as high as the Kharg export terminal but would cause more misery for ordinary Iranians, already struggling with high inflation, a weak currency and high unemployment as a result of years of Western sanctions.
+An Israeli attack on refineries might not drive oil prices as high as an attack on the Kharg export terminal, but it would cause more misery for ordinary Iranians, already struggling with high inflation, a weak currency and high unemployment as a result of years of Western sanctions.

 The South Pars gas field, located in the Gulf, is the world's largest natural gas field, shared with Qatar.
 South Pars contains around 8% of the world's natural gas reserves and is a major revenue source for Iran.
 The Bushehr oil terminals, meanwhile, are located close to a nuclear plant of the same name, so Israel could achieve a double whammy if it decided to target that area.